arkor init

 package.json | Created with name / private / type: "module" / starter dev+build+start scripts / devDependencies.arkor if missing.
 Patched to add any of those scripts that are absent and to add arkor under devDependencies if absent; existing values (e.g. a custom dev script) are not overwritten.
 Ok (no change) if everything is already in place. |

-The CLI prints the file list as a “Files” note before installing, with an action (created / kept / patched / ok) per path so you can see exactly what changed.
+action (created / kept / patched / ok / skipped) per path so you can see exactly what changed.